-The extraordinary legacy of Nelson Mandela - one of the greatest leaders in the world who was affectionately known as Tata or Madiba - will be celebrated in his centenary year in 2018, marking a significant occasion in South Africa.
+The extraordinary legacy of Nelson Mandela - one of the greatest leaders in the world who was affectionately known as Tata or Madiba - is celebrated every year on his birday 18 July, marking a significant occasion in South Africa.

 SEE: Get your proudly SA #Madiba100 t-shirt and be part of these Mandela centenary celebrations in Mzansi

-With Qunu in the Eastern Cape being the birthplace of the legend, it is only fitting to begin our centenary celebrations with a journey through significant attractions and sites at this small rural village, 32km south-west of Mthatha.
+With Qunu in the Eastern Cape being the birthplace of the legend, start a journey through significant attractions and sites at this small rural village, 32km south-west of Mthatha.

 Here’s where you can begin your Madiba journey.